-Register with a doctor as soon as you arrive in France
+Register with a doctor (GP) as soon as you arrive in the UK

-It is important you register with a doctor close to your French address as soon as you arrive in France.
+It is important you register with a doctor close to your UK address as soon as you arrive in the UK.
 You will need to be registered before a doctor will see you.

-The Doctor can treat most illnesses and help with contraception, disease monitoring, flu vaccinations, mental health and sexual health.
-Doctors usually operate in a surgery or health centre.
+A UK doctor is also known as a General Practitioner or GP.
+The GP can treat most illnesses and help with contraception, disease monitoring, flu vaccinations, mental health and sexual health.
+GPs usually operate in a surgery or health centre, and many university campuses have their own health centres for students.

-Your centre team will be able to give you a list of local Doctor's surgeries.
+Your centre team will be able to tell you about your local GP surgery.